go-masonry/mortar/README.md

 ### Everything else

-TODO: document all the built in features
+To understand better some of the internals (without browsing the code) have a look [here](wiki/features.md)

-## Moulds
+## Scaffolds

-Mortar can be viewed as [Trait](https://en.wikipedia.org/wiki/Trait_(computer_programming)), but for it to work you need to add your logic.

-Here you can find service templates to help you get started.
+To help you bootstrap your services with Mortar here you can find different templates.

 ## Bricks

 Mortar defines different interfaces, without implementing them.
 There are a lot of great libraries that can be used to implement them.
-They just need to be (wrapped) first.
+They just need to be {[(wrapped)]} first.

 We call them [Bricks](wiki/bricks.md).